Slattsveen/Arduino_acceleration_logger/README.md

 The project is provided "as-is", with no warranties.
 But if you find any obvious improvements, feel free to post an issue.

 Assembly requires soldering as well as a drill with a 7mm and a 15mm drill.

+If you have no other way of producing PCB's, it can be ordered from here: https://www.pcbway.com/project/shareproject/Arduino_acceleration_logger.html